-9.1.5.4.
+6.1.5.4.
 Commercial Total Allowable Catches

 As a result of rounding, the TACs by management area do not sum to the sector totals for some species.
-For the exact TAC values, please contact a member of the Groundfish Management Unit, found in Appendix 1.
+For the exact TAC values, please contact the Groundfish Management Unit (Appendix 1).
 Portions of some of the TACs listed here will be allocated for research purposes.
 Portions of the ZN Outside TAC exclude amounts allocated for research purposes.
 Details of research allocations are found in the harvest plans included as appendices to the full IFMP document.